-The DPW Office of Compliance and Research (OCR) is responsible for investigating and tracking the elimination of illicit discharges to the storm sewer system.
-If an illicit discharge appears to be related to sewage, based on visual and chemical indicators, but the source(s) cannot be identified, then the discharge is designated as an SDUO for further investigation.
-The City's investigation and tracking procedures are included in the SDUO Plan, which was submitted to EPA and MDE on February 2, 2018.
-Within 24 hours of designation of an SDUO, the OCR field personnel shall notify the OCSA Chief.
+The DPW Office of Research and Environmental Protection (OREP) is responsible for investigating and tracking the elimination of illicit discharges to the storm sewer system.
+If an illicit discharge appears to be related to sewage but the source(s) cannot be identified, then the discharge is designated as an SDUO for further investigation.
+The City's investigation and tracking procedures are included in the SDUO Plan, which was updated and submitted to EPA and MDE on March 20, 2023.
+Within 24 hours of designation of an SDUO, the OREP field personnel shall notify the OoC Chief.

 The notification shall provide the location of the discharge (outfall location), estimated discharge rate, stream name, and eight-digit watershed.
-Upon receipt, the DPW OCSA Chief (or designee) will post a notice containing this information on the DPW website.
+Upon receipt, the DPW OoC Chief (or designee) will post a notice containing this information on the DPW website.
 The posted notice will also remind the public of the impact on water quality.

-Within 48 hours of the SDUO designation, OCR field staff shall post temporary SSO notification signs at the outfall location until the SDUO is abated.
-OCR will post new temporary signage within a reasonable time after discovery if the signs are damaged or removed by a third party.
-For outfalls with chronic SDUOs, OCR field staff shall post permanent signage at the outfall until the SDUO is abated.
+Within 48 hours of the SDUO designation, OREP field staff shall post temporary SSO notification signs at the outfall location until the SDUO is abated.
+OREP will post new temporary signage within a reasonable time after discovery if the signs are damaged or removed by a third party.
+For outfalls with chronic SDUOs, OREP field staff shall post permanent signage at the outfall until the SDUO is abated.
 Signs will be placed to maximize public outreach.
 DPW will notify the Baltimore City Health Department (BCHD) of sign placement.
 An outfall may be considered as having chronic SDUOs if the following conditions are encountered: